This post will show you how to quickly search Delaware for business names using Delaware’s free entity search tool.

 Visit the Delaware Name Availability Search page https://icis.corp.delaware.gov/Ecorp/NameReserv/NameReservation.aspx

 Check the disclaimer box, enter the “Entity Kind” for “Entity Ending” if you are searching for a corporation, the most common ending is “Inc.” for “Limited Liability Company” the most common ending is LLC.
-Enter the name that you want to check, without LLC or Inc at the end, and then search.
+Enter the name you want to check, without LLC or Inc at the end, and then search.
 When searching for names in Delaware, remember,

 - Don’t enter LLC after the name or variations (LLC, L.L.C., etc.) while doing searches.